lablup/backend.ai-docs-webui/docs/overview/overview.rst

 A GUI client package is also provided to easily take advantage of the features supported by the Backend.AI server.
-Backend.AI Console is a GUI client in the form of a web service or standlone app.
+Backend.AI Console is a GUI client in the form of a web service.
 It provides a convenient graphical interface for accessing the Backend.AI server to utilize computing resources and manage its environment.
 Most tasks can be done with mouse clicks and brief typing, which achieves more intuitive use.

 Key Concepts